man4mandal/TechnicalChads/README.md

 pip install facenet-pytorch
 ```

-### 6. Set File Paths in Code
+### 7. Update File Path Variables

-Update the following variables in `Hackathon_Final Project.py` to match your local directory paths:
+In the Python file `Hackathon_Final Project.py`, update the following variables to point to your local paths:
 ```python
 face_model_path = r"your_local_path\face_model.pt"
 gender_model_path = r"your_local_path\gender_model.pt"
 train_folder = r"your_local_path\train_images"
 ```

-> Replace `your_local_path` with the full path where the models and folders are stored on your system.
+> Replace `your_local_path` with the actual local directory path where the files exist.

-### 7. Run the Program
+### 8. Run the Program
 ```bash
 python "Hackathon_Final Project.py"
 ```

-### 8. Choose Test Batch
+### 9. Select the Test Folder

-When the UI launches:
+- Choose the `test_batch` folder when prompted by the UI.

-- Select the folder named `test_batch`
+- Click **OK**.

-- Press **OK**
+### 10. ✅ View and Export Results

-### 9. ✅ View Final Results
+- Results will be displayed inside the interface.

-The classification results for the test images will be displayed in the UI.
+- Optionally, click **"Export Results"** to save the predictions to a `.json` file for offline use or data analysis.

 ---

 ## 📁 Project Structure
 ```
 📦 TechnicalChads/
 ├── Hackathon_Final Project.py